paketo-buildpacks/dotnet-core-runtime/README.md

 ## Integration

-The Dotnet Core Runtime CNB provides `dotnet-runtime` as a dependency.
+The .NET Core Runtime CNB provides `dotnet-runtime` as a dependency.
 Downstream buildpacks, like [Dotnet Publish](https://github.com/paketo-buildpacks/dotnet-publish) and [Dotnet Execute](https://github.com/paketo-buildpacks/dotnet-execute) can require the